 - The path to source files for the SAI both read-only Master SAIs and editable User SAIs.

 - The SAI ID number for User SAI files.
 Master SAI files do not have an ID.

 - A description of the SAI files.

 - The size of each SAI file (in kilobytes).

 - The number of application versions in each SAI.

 - The type of SAI file:

-- Master Read-only SAI (Master.zsai)
+- Master SAI Read-only SAI

-- Editable (User.zsai)
+- User SAI Editable

 - The creation date for a Master SAI file or for a User SAI, the date the file was last saved.